RSS

 Did You Know:

-• 44% of the buyers who walked through a home viewed it online.
+• 44% of buyers who toured a home also viewed it online.

-• 67% of the buyers who walked through a home viewed it online and had a virtual tour.
+• 67% of buyers who walked through a home had viewed it online and taken a virtual tour.

 • 88.6% of the buyers who walked through a home viewed it online that had floor plans and a virtual tour